Geometric Mode-Selection Scores for Delay-Coordinates Dynamic Mode Decomposition: Mode geometry, signal subspace residual, and true and spurious modes

 Conversely, if $\widehat{\bm{\phi}}^{\,e}_j$ is a spurious mode, it is a noise-driven artifact of the finite-rank least-squares fit rather than of coherent low-dimensional structure in the data.
 Such modes are not associated with the signal subspace and therefore are not confined to any low-dimensional subspace, typically placing non-negligible energy outside $\mathcal U_M$.
 This behavior is consistent with well-documented observations of spectral pollution and noise-induced modes in practical \ac{DMD} computations \cite{Schmid2022,ColbrookAytonSzoke2023}.
 Consequently, a spurious mode generally has a larger component in $\mathcal U_M^\perp$, and thus $\|\bm r_{\mathcal U_M}(\widehat{\bm{\phi}}^{\,e}_j)\|_2^2$ is large relative to that of a true mode.
+Section~\ref{sec:kv_structure} further develops the geometric viewpoint, and its significance, by showing that it governs the internal structure of the modes.

 To compute the residual norm efficiently, following~\eqref{eq:proj_identity}, we decompose the exact mode as

 Since $\|\widehat{\bm{\phi}}^{\,p}_j\|_2=1$ and $\bm r_{\mathcal{U}_M}(\widehat{\bm{\phi}}^{\,e}_j)\in \mathcal U_M^\perp$, the two terms in~\eqref{eq:exact_mode_decomp} are orthogonal, and hence